k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 ### TableLevelDefinitions MTable — Customized Logic for Tables

-TDM V9.1 has added the **TableLevelDefinitions** MTable to enable setting a customized logic for selected tables.
+TDM V9.1 introduces the **TableLevelDefinitions** MTable, which enables setting a customized logic for selected tables.

 A customized flow can be added to a table's extract, load or delete processes.
-The implementor can set a customized flow for all activities - extract, delete, and load - or only for apecific activities.
-This feature opens a variety of capabilities such as:
+The implementor can apply it to all activities - extract, delete, and load - or only to specific ones.
+Using this feature, you can access the following capabilities:

-- Custom masking of selective fields (not Catalog-based).
+- Custom masking for selected fields (not Catalog-based).

-- Extract or Load massive data that requires using 3rd party tools, such as, DB2move.
+- Extract or load large volumes of data that requires using third-party party tools, such as DB2move.

-- Impact the order of the table's execution.
+- Impact the table execution order.

 The following settings should be populated for each record:

 - **interface_name** — the interface name defined in the TDM project implementation.
 - **schema_name** — the DB schema.
 Can be populated either with:
   - Schema name
-  - From TDM 9.3.1 onwards, the schema name can also be populated with the Global name.
+  - From TDM V9.3.1 onwards, the schema name can also be populated with the Global name.
 Add a `@` sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
 For example: `@CUSTOMER_SCHEMA_NAME@`.
 Populating the schema with a Global is useful when different environments have different schema names.

 - **table_name** — populated with the table name.
 If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
 - **extract_flow** — populated with the customized extract flow.